pleiszenburg/zugbruecke/docs/source/bugs.rst

 As an alternative approach, you can also check what happens if you run your code directly in a *Windows Python* interpreter with *ctypes*.
 Consult the :ref:`chapter on the Wine Python environment <wineenv>` for details.
 It is easy to get *ctypes* syntax wrong, so this is a good approach for getting it right.

-If in doubt, please also test your code with *ctypes* on an actual Windows system - it might be a bug in this module as well.
+If in doubt, please also test your code with *ctypes* on an actual *Windows* system - it might be a bug in this module or *Wine* as well.